 There are a couple of factors that play into how this question is answered.
 If you have made any additions to your home, you’ll want to meet with a Nick’s HVAC system specialist to determine your individual heating and cooling needs.
 The size of your system will be based on factors including overall square footage, whether your home is on a slab, and even the direction your home faces in the daytime.

 If you’re thinking about a new HVAC installation in Houston, call Nick’s Plumbing and Air Conditioning today.
-We’ll schedule one of our professional HVAC technicians to come to your home and discuss options for your new HVAC system and provide you with a free estimate.
+We’ll schedule one of our professional HVAC technicians to come to your home and discuss options for your new HVAC system and provide you with a cost evaluation.